“They’ve owed us $150,000 since last year,” an account manager told me one morning over coffee.

 3. Use cloud-based services

-Use it to alert yourself during your billing cycle so you don’t forget to invoice for a project, and send automated reminders to your client 10, 5, and 3 days before their payment is due.
+Use it to alert yourself during your billing cycle so you don’t forget to invoice for a project.
+Send automated reminders to your client 10, 5, and 3 days before their payment is due.

-When payday finally comes, nearly all cloud-based services will allow clients to pay online, making it much easier for them to do so, and much more likely you’ll get your money on time.
+When payday finally comes, nearly all cloud-based services will allow clients to pay online.
+It makes much easier for them to do so, and much more likely you’ll get your money on time.

 According to Meredith Wood, former Community Manager at Funding Gates, using business software got their invoices paid almost 3 times faster.